cepsatrading/github-action-devops-build-and-push-docker-image/README.md

-# Run Python Tests and Code Analysis GitHub Action  1.0.0
+# Build and Push Docker image in Registry

-The `github-action-devops-python-testing` Github Action will run your tests with **Tox and generate coverage, pylint and bandit reports.**
+The `github-action-devops-build-and-push-docker-image` Github Action will build and push a Docker image in Registry
 ## Inputs

 | Name | Description | Required |Default |